Highlights of Sri Lanka

 During your time in Kandy you'll visit the Dalada Maligawa, the famous Temple of the Tooth.
 This is a major shrine where pilgrims have revered Buddha's tooth since the 16th century — its gilded roof seems to act as a beacon to visitors throughout the day and into the evening.
 You'll also visit Peradeniya, home of Sri Lanka's premier Botanical Gardens.
 The gardens house a packed orchid house and some of the few specimens of the rare Coco de Mer coconut tree.
 There are approximately 10,000 other trees there as well!
 In the evening enjoy a traditional cultural dance performance.
 (B,D)

-Following breakfast you will leave for Nuwara Eliya (approx 2 hours 30 minutes).
+Following breakfast you will leave for Nuwara Eliya (approximately 2 hours 30 minutes).
 Sri Lanka's premier hill resort with a fine bracing mountain climate, Nuwara Eliya is also the heart of Sri Lanka's tea country, producing some of the world's best tea.
 The mountain slopes and valleys are a carpet of velvety green tea plantations, interspersed with gushing streams and tumbling waterfalls.
 Red or green roofed plantation bungalows, English country-style homes and hotels with lovely flower gardens also scatter the region.
 You will get the opportunity to visit a tea plantation and factory and test the local brew for yourself!
-Overnight at The Grand Hotel.
+Overnight at The Grand Hotel or similar.
 (B,D)

-Continue your journey to Yala National Park, the safari capital of Sri Lanka (approx 4 hours).
+Continue your journey to Yala National Park, the safari capital of Sri Lanka (approximately 4 hours).
 A stop is made en-route to the Elephant Transit Home, an admirable initiative which is sponsored by the Born Free Trust.
 Baby elephants that are injured or orphaned in the wild are brought to the Transit Home where they are cared for and rehabilitated in a natural setting.
 Once the elephants are strong enough they are radio collared and released into the National Park in small groups.
-Continue on to Yala staying at the Jetwing Yala for 2 nights where the rest of the day is at leisure to relax at your hotel.
+Continue on to Yala staying at the Jetwing Yala or similar for 2 nights where the rest of the day is at leisure to relax at your hotel.
 (B,D)

 Sri Lanka's most famous and second largest National Park is popular for elephant, leopard, bear, crocodile and wild boar.
 Its open undulating terrain make it ideal territory for elephants, but recently the park has also received much publicity by National Geographic and the Discovery TV channels, which focused on a leopard research, conservation and identification project.
 Claims have subsequently been made that Yala National Park has the world's highest concentration of leopard per square kilometre.
 Vegetation is primarily grassland and shrub jungle with patches of dense growth while several salt and fresh water lagoons are a haven for a large variety of resident and migrant birds.
 Areas popular with leopard are rock strewn hillocks with dense shrub in which the animals hide.
 Included today is a morning game drive of Yala.
 This afternoon enjoy the hotel facilities or take another game drive or a guided nature walk in the park — these are optional activities that can be booked and paid for locally.
 (B,D)